javiersantos/PiracyChecker/README.md

 **BE CAREFUL!** This means, that some times, the app will be recognized as pirated even after those pirate and third-party store apps were uninstalled.
 Set it to false if you don't like this behaviour/approach.

 ### Verify if app is a debug build
-If your app is running on an emulator outside the development process, it gives an indication that someone other than you is trying to analyze the app.
+Allowing apps to be debugged when installed on an Android device is something that, as developers, we only enable during the development process.
+Therefore, if debugging occurs on a live build of your app, it's likely that someone other than you is trying to analyze the app.

 ```Java
 new PiracyChecker(this)